milan9543/stress-tracker/README.md

    - `FRONTEND_URL`: Update if needed
    - `VITE_API_URL`: Set to match your host/domain

-4. Build and start the application:
+4. Build and start the application using the host network mode:

 ```bash
 docker-compose up --build